Neboron/altium_lib/README.md

 # altium_lib
-Modified Libraries for Altium for personal use
+Modified Libraries for Altium.
+For personal use